tri47/tri47/README.md

 ---
 I have worked as a <span class="red-text">**Data Analyst**</span>, and an <span class="red-text">**Engineer**</span> at Telstra, Service Stream, Spectrum Engineering and CSIRO.
 My bachelor degree was in Engineering from [**ANU**](https://www.anu.edu.au/).

-I also study part-time for a Master in Data Science at [**Georgia Tech**](https://www.gatech.edu/) :school:.
+I also study part-time for a Master in Data Science at [**Georgia Tech**](https://www.gatech.edu/).
 Go Jackets :honeybee:!

-While not at my desk, I enjoy bouldering, Judo, hiking and strategy board games :muscle:.
+While not at my desk, I enjoy bouldering, Judo :muscle:, hiking and strategy board games.